Writers, How To Keep A Healthy Body And Brain

-Writing can be quite an unhealthy past time.
-We sit hunched over a desk for hours, eating junk food, drinking copious amounts of caffeinated beverages…. yep, that’s unhealthy.
+Writing can be quite an unhealthy pastime.
+We sit hunched over a desk for hours, eating junk food, and drinking copious amounts of caffeinated beverages…. yep, that’s unhealthy.

 And since what is bad for the body, is bad for the brain, we really need to make sure we look after our bodies.